gerlichlab/spoc/docs/query_engine_usage.md

 - It exposes a way to validate the data schema during query building
 - It implements adding itself to a query

 This way, query steps can be combined into a query plan that specifies the analysis to be executed.
+In generaly, spoc supports the following types of query steps:

+- **Overlap**: Overlaps genomic data with a set of genomic intervals
+- **Aggregation**: Aggregates the data passed into the query using an aggregation function
+- **Transform**: Adds columns to query based on a fixed or custom computation

 Specific examples of query steps are:

-- **Overlap**: Implements selecting overlapping contacts or pixels for a set of genomic regions.
-- **RegionOffsetTransformation**: Adds offset of genomic positions to regions added by Overlap
+- **RegionOffsetTransformation**: Example of a transfomration.
+Adds offset of genomic positions to regions added by Overlap
-- **OffsetAggregation**: Aggregates the offsets to genomic regions using an aggregation function.
+- **OffsetAggregation**: Exaple of an aggregation.
+Aggregates the offsets to genomic regions using an aggregation function.

 ### Input and output of query steps